allen0x2a/vl53l4cx-orin-nano-zmq/README.md

 **Ranging Profile: Short Range (Indoor Optimized)**

-This driver is configured with a Short Range Profile to maximize refresh rates and precision from 70mm - 1000mm

 * **Effective Range:** 70mm – 1000mm
 * **Accuracy:** Optimized for indoor lighting conditions
 * **Performance:** Polling @ 100Hz